camilne9/election_analytics_blog/README.md

 This is my final post before the 2020 US Presidential Election.
 I will give my final prediction for the election including electoral predictions, state level popular vote predictions, and a national popular vote prediction.
 (11/1/2020)

 ## [Election Reflection](posts/reflection_prediction.md)
 I reflect on the accuracy of my prediction and I consider the good and bad qualities of my forecasting model.
+I make hypotheses about what is responsible for my error.
 (11/23/2020)